ytan101/Vietnamese-Food-Review-Classifier/task_2/README.md

 Upon success, you should see a webpage like this:
 ![Landing Page](images/landing_page.png "Landing Page")

 Then, key in any food review text in Vietnamese.
 This calls the inference service in Flask.
-If your review is positive, you should see something like this:
+If your review is positive, you should see the below:
 ![Inference Example](images/inference_example.png "Inference Example")

 # Using Docker